Former Pope Benedict, hero to Catholic conservatives, dies | Health

 They have criticised Francis for his more welcoming approach to members of the LGBTQ+ community and to Catholics who divorced and remarried outside the Church, saying both were undermining traditional values.
 Despite the difficulties that emerged from having two men wearing white in the Vatican, Francis developed a warm relationship with Benedict, and said it was like having a grandfather living in the house.

-(Writing by Crispian Balmer, Additional reporting by Angelo Amante; Editing by Alison Williams, Frances Kerry, Andrew Heavens and Louise Heavens)
+(Writing by Philip Pullella and Crispian Balmer, Additional reporting by Angelo Amante; Editing by Alison Williams, Frances Kerry, Andrew Heavens and Louise Heavens)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)